keypom/keypom-docs/docs/Tutorials/Basics/fc-drops.md

 ---

 ## Conclusion
 In this tutorial, you learned the how to [create a function call drop](fc-drops.md#creating-drop-with-function-call-data) using the `fcData` parameter.
+Once the drop was created, you constructed a valid linkdrop using the private keys in order to claim the assets.

-Now that you've had a good introduction to creating all 4 Keypom drop types, you can tinker with existing code in the [Deploy Scripts](getting-started.md#deploy-scripts) or move on to the [Advanced Tutorials](../Advanced/ticketing/concept.md) for more challenging and practical examples.
+Now that you've had a good introduction to creating all 4 Keypom drop types, feel free to modify the scripts created or move on to the [Advanced Tutorials](../Advanced/ticketing/concept.md) for more challenging and practical examples.